Chekote/minecraft_modpack2/README.md

 [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&amp;amp;business=54TGB3BD295AA&amp;amp;lc=US&amp;amp;item_name=AlexDGr8r%20%2d%20Falling%20Meteors%20Mod%20Developer&amp;amp;currency_code=USD&amp;amp;bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted), [Download](http://www.curse.com/mc-mods/minecraft/falling-meteors-mod#t1:other-downloads), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/topic/989113), Reddit: Not Available, [Source](http://alexdgr8r.github.io/MeteorsMod/), [Spotlight](https://www.youtube.com/watch?v=wL0PM_xnyl0), [Twitter](https://twitter.com/AlexDGr8r)

+##Fastcraft 1.21 by Player

+FastCraft is a sophisticated mod which improves the client and server performance significantly without any game play changes.
+FastCraft is useful for anything, even fast PCs and servers benefit.

+The mod is optional on both server and client, meaning that it can be installed on both server and client, just the client or just the server.
+Even mismatched versions between server and client are fine.
+It is recommended to always use the latest version on both sides however.

+FastCraft doesn't require any configuration since it is supposed to be fully transparent to the user.
+To install FastCraft just drop it into your mods folder with Minecraft Forge installed.
+There may be bugs and the code is somewhat experimental, make backups of your world save while using it.

+Optimizations/tweaks FastCraft applies are very broad and include the following:
+- FPS improvements (client), benefits depend heavily on PC, mods and the world
+- TPS / simulation improvements through faster code and better algorithms
+- Lag spike elimination from world generation, light calculations and chunk loads
+- RAM savings of around 200 MB for a decent amount of mods
+- Faster chunk loading (client/server) and rendering (client)
+- Faster game startup
+- Minor network bandwidth reduction in some scenarios

+Donate: Not Available, [Download](http://forum.industrial-craft.net/index.php?page=Thread&threadID=10820), [IRC](http://webchat.esper.net/?channels=fastcraft), Minecraft Forum: Not Available, Reddit: Not Available, Source: Not Available, Spotlight: Not Available, Twitter: Not Available

 ##Forge Multipart 1.2.0.345 by ChickenBones

 An API for dynamically handling different functional parts in the one block space.